OfficeDev/office-js-docs-pr/docs/outlook/spam-reporting.md

 ## Suppress the preprocessing dialog

+> [!NOTE]
+> The "Don't show me this message again" option is currently in preview in classic Outlook on Windows starting in Version 2411 (Build 18227.20034).

-Depending on your scenario, you may not need a user to provide additional information about a message they're reporting.
+Depending on your scenario, you might not need a user to provide additional information about a message they're reporting.
 If the preprocessing dialog of your spam-reporting add-in only provides information to the user, you can choose to include a "Don't show me this message again" option in the dialog.

 :::image type="content" source="../images/spam-reporting-suppress-dialog.png" alt-text="The 'Don't show me this message again' option in the preprocessing dialog.":::